rochester-rcl/rcl-react-video/README.md

 ```
 All of the heavy lifting is done in src/components/videoPlayer.jsx.
 A sample container can be found in src/containers.
 You could use this to connect to a Redux store or pass props down by hand.
 A working React example can be found in the example directory.
-To build the example, run `npm run build:example`
+To build the example, run `npm run build:example`.
+To run the example with Webpack watch mode,
+run `npm run watch:example`.
 ## Available Props
 ```
 SRC - URL to streaming file